ThomasMBury/thomasbury.net/content/dashboards/index.md

 ---

-I create dashboards for research and data communication purposes, some of which are showcased here.
+I create dashboards for research and data communication purposes, some of which are presented here.
 The apps use [Plotly Dash](https://plotly.com/) and are deployed with [Railway.app](https://railway.app/).

 ### Visualisation of ECG data on Physionet